December 31, 2013

 The "Discount Rate" in the Shadow Bid Tool is the factor applied to the cash flows to generate the project's Net Present Value (NPV) or Net Present Cost (NPC).
 With a DCF analysis, all cash flows are discounted to their present value using the discount rate established by the public agency.
 The discount rate is the rate at which the cash flows occurring at different times in the future are brought to a base period.

-The same discount rate may be used to calculate the NPV in the PSC and P3 Estimate to provide consistency across the present value calculations.
+The same discount rate should be used to calculate the NPV in the PSC and P3 Estimate to provide consistency across the present value calculations.
 To use the project IRR as the discount rate for the PSC, the user must first calculate the project IRR in the Shadow Bid Tool and then enter the project IRR as the discount rate in the PSC Tool.
+It should be noted that the project IRR is used to reflect concessionaire risks, which are different from the risks normally calculated by the Risk Assessment tool and included in the cash flows.
+Those risks are generally risks pushed down to the subcontractors, and a P70 level is generally used to reflect the market price of those risks.

 A discounted cash flow analysis may utilize either a real or nominal discount rate.
 The selection of a nominal or real discount rate should be consistent with the use of nominal or real project cash flows.
 The pre-populated "Example Scenario" in the Shadow Bid Tool includes inflation assumptions that are applied to the project cash flows.
 The Example Scenario's nominal discount rate accounts for the effect of inflation and is therefore consistent with the cash flows being discounted.
 If users wish to apply a real discount rate, then they should assume no inflation factors.